KleistLab/MoDorado/README.md

 ```

 ## Quick start
+Here we show a quick toy example with two small samples in the tests folder, starting from parsing dorado model predictions (Step 2).
+The preprocessing steps require the original dorado basecalls, which exceed github's file size limits.
 ```
-# Here we show a quick toy example with two small samples, starting from parsing dorado model predictions (Step 2).
-# The preprocessing steps require the original dorado basecalls, which exceed github's file size limits.
 mkdir tests/output

 # To compute KL divergence between two samples